 How to weave in crochet ends

-Once your crochet is fastened off, there’s one more thing you’ll need to do to finish off crochet – you need to hide that yarn tail.
+Once your crochet is fastened off, there’s one more thing you’ll need to do to finish off crochet – you need to hide that yarn bit of leftover yarn (what is often called a yarn tail or end).
 Weaving the tail in not only helps it to look neater, but also secures the tail in place so even with a lot of movement your crochet won’t unravel (never cut the tail right up to the crochet fasten off knot as this could potentially work itself loose).

 Weave the needle back going in an upwards direction.
 There are no strict rules about how best to weave in the ends of yarn – the important thing is that they need to be secure and invisible from the front.
 When crochet is pulled or requires a lot of movement, woven in tails can occasionally come loose, so you may want to weave the yarn tail in different directions to prevent this from happening.